E-Juliet/Project-Phase-1/README.md

 ## Key Findings

 ### Genres
-* The type of films with the most number of votes were from a mixture of genres(action,adventure and science fiction) and not just one particular genre
+* The type of films with the most number of votes were from a combination of different genres(action,adventure and science fiction) and not just one particular genre
 ![Genres](https://github.com/E-Juliet/Project-Phase-1/blob/main/Genres.png)

 ### Film release
-* There was a significant rise in the number of films released from 2010 to 2017,but there was significant drop in 2019.This could be due to the covid_19 pandemic
+* There was a steady rise in the number of films released from 2010 to 2017,but a significant drop in 2019.This could be due to the covid_19 pandemic

 ![Release Year](https://github.com/E-Juliet/Project-Phase-1/blob/main/released%20films%20per%20year.png)